New-market dynamics require new solutions

 Advantages for employers: The Client Success Managers provide guidance on: a) how to approach talents in the most effective way; b) how to position their brand and profile on the platform to attract the right talents; and c) what type of talent would be the best match for them and their requirements.
 Collectively, this significantly increases the chance of hiring the best candidates.

 Advantages for talents: Talent ambassadors provide guidance on: a) how to create and position their profile; b) how to engage with and what to expect from employers; and c) what the salary expectations should be given their level of experience.
 This means that each candidate is able to showcase their unique set of skills and increases the changes of them finding the perfect role that fits their particular preferences.

 1. Better response rates

 2. Improvement in time-to-hire

 3. Sourcing time per tech hire reduced significantly

 4. Tech talents are convinced of the concept

 At GoTalent we are convinced of two things: firstly, that the UK needs to attract the brightest minds of the world to remain competitive and secondly that reverse recruitment is the future of tech hiring.
 However, we know from personal experience how hard it is to hire talent from abroad.
 Limited information about the talent pool and bureaucratic visa procedures make it unattractive to look outside the well-known talent market and reach into an untapped pool of brilliant minds.

-We do all this with one aim in mind: being the best solution for UK companies to hire the most qualified Indian tech talents efficiently.
-Our goal is to play an important role in revitalising the UK economy and offering life-changing opportunities to the brightest minds that India has to offer by connecting them to the most innovative companies.
+We do all this with one aim in mind: being the best solution for UK companies to hire the most qualified tech talents efficiently.
+Our goal is to play an important role in revitalising the UK economy and offering life-changing opportunities to the brightest minds by connecting them to the most innovative companies.